colah/Fanfiction-Graphs-Post/index.md

 You can think of these as stories that are *unexpectedly* popular amongst similar users.
 Similar users like them a lot more than random users like them.
 (Though, perhaps 0.7 is a bit too extreme.)

 Curious about what this algorithm would recommend for you?
-If you're a popular fanfiction author, you may be in my recommendations for top users for [Harry Potter], [Naurto] or [Twilight].
+If you're a popular fanfiction author, you may be in my recommendations for top users for [Harry Potter], [Naruto] or [Twilight].

 Since my scripts can't look at your author name while complying with fanfiction.net's terms of service, you will need to know your *author ID*.
 To get it, go to your fanfiction.net profile page and look at the URL.
 It will be of the form: `http://fanfiction.net/u/author_ID/...`.
 Then search for your author ID in the file!

 I'm certain one could do much better if they wanted to put a bit more effort into it. :)

 [Harry Potter]:recs/hp.html
-[Naurto]:recs/nar.html
+[Naruto]:recs/nar.html
 [Twilight]:recs/twi.html

 Conclusion